reviewboard/ReviewBot/docs/reviewbot/tools/cargotool.rst

 The following configuration options are available:

 :guilabel:`Check and lint code`:
-    Enable this checkbox if you want to perform lintian checks on uploaded Rust code.
+    Enable this checkbox if you want to perform lint checks on uploaded Rust code.

     This will run :command:`cargo clippy` on the code.